-Maps Show A Dramatic Rise Health In Insurance Coverage Under ACA
+Maps Show A Dramatic Rise In Health Insurance Coverage Under ACA

 Policy-ish

-Maps Show A Dramatic Rise Health In Insurance Coverage Under ACA
+Maps Show A Dramatic Rise In Health Insurance Coverage Under ACA

 New data from the U.S. Census Bureau presents the most detailed picture yet of the dramatic rise in the number of people covered by health insurance since the Affordable Care Act went into effect.